Different and Unique Christmas Markets

 Munich Christmas Market on Marienplatz, Germany.

 Although a Christmas Market in Germany may not originally yell out ‘alternative’, this Christmas market gives visitors something else to scream about.
 Despite being very traditional in its German and Bavarian origins with a tremendous sparkling Christmas tree and advent music, you’ll find people masked and dressed up as ’Krampus’.
 These demon-like creatures originate from Christmas tales where these creatures will punish naughty children, as opposed to St. Nicholas or Santa Claus who rewards well-behaved children.
-These harmless figures compete in a Krampus run through the market, which for 2018 will be on diciembre 10 between 3-5pm and diciembre 17 4-5pm.
+These harmless figures compete in a Krampus run through the market, which for 2019 will be on diciembre 8 between 3-5pm.
 However, Munich Christmas Market is still a must-visit for a traditional Christmas experience and will be open in 2018 from noviembre 27 to diciembre 24.
 Make sure to read our blog ‘A Local’s Guide to Germany’, which features many other things that you can do whilst in Munich.

 Take me to Munich Christmas Market